data-mechanics/course-2016-fal-proj/ggelinas/README.md

 addresses, and zip codes.

 ###Boston Crime Reports
-This data set is from the city of Boston police department that contains incident reports from August 2015 to today's date.
+This data set is from the city of Boston's police department and contains incident reports from August 2015 to the present day.
-For every entry in this data set it contains an incident number, offense code, offense description, district, date, street address and geographical coordinates.
-The dat set that was collected for this analysis were from August 2015 until 18 November 2016.
+Each relation in this data set consists of an incident number, offense code, offense description, district, date, street address and geographical coordinates.
+The data set that was used for this analysis included crime reports from August 2015 until
+18 November 2016.

 ###Boston Property Assessments
-This data set contains tax assessment of property for the year of 2016.
-Each entry in this data set contains an address, zip code, owner, mailing address, average land value, average building value, average total value, gross tax and other descriptors for the property.
+This data set contains the tax assessment of property for 2016.
+Each entry in this data set contains an address, zip code, owner, mailing address, average land value, average building value, average total value, gross tax, as well as other descriptors of the property.

 ##Description
-Using the data sets above, I wanted to observe if there was a correlation between number of crimes within a police district and the average property value within that district.
-My hypothesis is that there should be a negative correlation with property value increasing and number of crimes decreasing.
-I will be using the Boston Police Stations, Boston Crime Reports and Property Assessments data sets to calculate the correlation coefficient and p-value.
-I also wanted to see if hospitals are located near areas with more crime as to make ambulances and emergency services respond efficiently.
+Using the data sets above, I wanted to observe if there was a correlation between the number of crimes in a police district and the average property value within that district.
+My hypothesis is that there should be a negative correlation between property value and crime rate.
+As property value increase I expect for the number of crimes to decrease.
+I will be using the Boston Police Stations, Boston Crime Reports, and Property Assessments data sets to calculate the correlation coefficient and p-value of the relationship between crime and property value.
+I also wanted to see if hospitals are located near areas with more crime.
+I hypothesized that it would be so that ambulances and emergency services would be able to respond to emergencies more quickly.
 There is no auth.json file since I did not use any keys to access any of the data sets used in this project.

 Heat Map of Crimes from August 2015 - November 2016
 ![Heat Map of Crime](/ggelinas/visuals/crime_heatmap.png)